kmjohnson25/Play_Narrative/ACTUAL-research-assessment.md

     1. Includes all necessary metadata, output options, and formatting options necessary to render an APA styled document (or other specified style if appropriate for the project)

         -   [X] Objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments:
+        -   Grader comments: giving you this, but see #30

 27. Use quarto R Markdown to compose an academic manuscript